Skip to content

 7. Delete a test case.

-8. Open in Spira - open current item in a browser window.
+8. Open in Spira - opens the current item in a browser window.

 Note